Fully local Reshetikhin-Turaev theories: Orientability and modular structures

 \section{Orientability and modular structures}

 When~$X\in \mrE\fus$ is supplemented by a modular tensor structure on $\cT_X(S^1_b)$ (for the circle with bounding $3$-framing), we can forgo the $\Spin$ structure and factor $\cT_X$ through \emph{oriented}~$p_1$-manifolds.
-Now, the anomaly theory $\alpha_X$ in Theorem~\ref{thm4}.iv has~$6$ trivializations as an $\SO^{p_1}(3)$-theory, related by the powers of $U$.
+Now, the anomaly theory $\alpha_X$ of~\S\ref{spinomaly} has~$6$ trivializations as an $\SO^{p_1}_3$-theory, related by the powers of~$U$.
 This ambiguity in reconstructing $\cT_X$ from Walker's anomalous model is removed by remembering the point generator~$X$.

 \begin{maintheorem} For $X\in\mrE\fus$, a modular structure on the braided fusion category $T:=\cT_X(S^1_b) $ descends $\cT_X$ uniquely to oriented manifolds with $p_1$-structure.
 Thereby, $\mu(X)$ acquires a preferred fourth root. \end{maintheorem}